adams-cool-org/SSHA/README.md

 ## Testing Procedure
 Note: This testing process needs to be streamlined and automated.
+Resources:
+  - L:\Water Sewer Projects Initiated\03 GIS Data\Hydraulic Studies\Resources\ToolTests\test_tables.xlsx

+### Procedure
 1. Backup your development .mxd and geodatabase
 2. Copy and paste the production mxd and geodatabase to your dev environment.
 3. Point the StudiedSewers and DrainageArea layers to your dev environment.
 Remove all the DA Indicies layers from the map except one (the project id to be tested on).
 4. Point the Small_Sewer_Calcs script tools to the scripts in your dev environment.
 5. In the map, select the studied sewers with the Project_ID that will be tested on (I've tested previously on Project_ID: 40935).
-Copy the rows and paste into this spreadhseet in the existing_ss tab:
+Copy the rows and paste into the testing spreadsheet in the existing_ss tab.
-  - L:\Water Sewer Projects Initiated\03 GIS Data\Hydraulic Studies\Resources\ToolTests\test_tables.xlsx
 6. Do the same for the DA Index layer for you particular test Project_ID (paste into the existing_da_index tab).
 7. Delete the selected StudiedSewers from the map.
 8. Rerun the tools: